 Throughout, Nelson’s songs of love and betrayal, outlaw camaraderie, alternative lifestyles, and general hell-raising rivet the listener’s attention.
 And they’re told in formats ranging from acoustic country to electric rock and roll, with plenty of jazz-influenced nuances to add further color.

 Stephen K. Peeples is a Grammy-nominated multi-media writer-producer and award-winning radio/record-industry veteran raised in Miami and Los Angeles by career newspaper journalists and music lovers.
 He’d been a music journalist for three years when he wrote the review above; in 1976-1978, he contributed reviews to the Los Angeles Times, L.A.
 Weekly, and Performance, and features to Circus, Rock Around the World, Rocky Mountain Musical Express, Picking Up the Tempo, RePlay, and Music Retailer.
 Based in Santa Clarita, California, Peeples wrapped a 45-year media career in April 2021.
-As of spring 2023, he is co-authoring a new book with artist and pop-culture legend John Van Hamersveld commemorating the 60th anniversary in 2023-2024 of Hammer’s iconic poster for Bruce Brown’s epic surf movie “The Endless Summer.”
-And Peeples is developing an art book/biography, “Boyd Elder, Artlaw: The Greatest Artist You’ve Never Heard Of,” about the artist who created the skull art for three classic albums by the rock group Eagles and much more (due in 2024-25).
+As of spring 2024, he is authoring a new book celebrating the 60th anniversary in 2024-2026 of Bruce Brown’s epic surf movie “The Endless Summer.”
+And he is developing an art book/biography, “Boyd Elder, Artlaw: The Greatest Artist You’ve Never Heard Of,” about the artist who created the skull art for three classic albums by the rock group Eagles and much more (due in 2026).
 See the “Stephen K. Peeples” page on his website.
 Read and watch more original stories and exclusive interviews there and on his YouTube channel.

 Article: ‘Willie and Family Live’ Album Review, L.A.
 Weekly (1978)